multimindlab/multimind-sdk/README.md

 For more information about the Apache License 2.0, visit [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

+"If you use this SDK in your research, please cite or link to this repository."

 ## 🌟 Support

 - [Discord Community](https://discord.gg/K64U65je7h) - Join our active developer community